spryker/spryker-docs/docs/scos/dev/back-end-development/zed-ui-tables/creating-and-configuring-zed-tables.md

 Spryker has a dedicated component to help you build tables for the Zed UI.

-This article helps you start working with tables.
+This document helps you start working with tables.

 ## 1. Creating a new table